Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model

-In this work, we present a DNS study on the supersonic lean premixed H$_2$-air combustion in a model scramjet combustor.
-The simulated configuration has a free-stream Mach number of 1.5 at 1000~K and 0.5~bar total temperature and pressure, which mimic the conditions of the dual-mode, direct-connect combustor at the University of Virginia Supersonic Combustion Facility~\cite{cutler2018coherent}.
-This work is a follow-up of our earlier study on the non-reactive flows for the same configuration~\cite{fang2023direct}, with the aims to shed light into the reactive flow ignition and stabilisation processes.
-In a previous experimental study, Liu et al.~\cite{liu2017influences} investigated the influence of free-stream turbulence on the supersonic flame dynamics, and they showed that the inflow turbulence intensity has a major impact on the flame burning behaviours and its stability performance.
-However, due to the limitation of measurement techniques under the extreme conditions of scramjets, detailed physical mechanism driving these flame behaviours remain unclear.
-To the best knowledge of the authors, the influence of inflow turbulence has not yet been studied via scale-resolved simulations in the past literature.
-To this end, a particular focus of this paper is given on the inflow turbulence and its effects on the cavity-stabilised flame characteristics are investigated in detail.
+In this work, we present a high-resolution numerical simulation study on the supersonic lean premixed H$_2$-air combustion in a model scramjet combustor.
+The simulated configuration has a free-stream Mach number of 1.5 at temperature of 1000~K and pressure of 0.5~bar.
+The geometry of wall cavity mimics the size of the dual-mode, direct-connect combustor at the University of Virginia Supersonic Combustion Facility~\cite{cutler2018coherent}.
+This work is a follow-up of our earlier study on the non-reactive flows for the same configuration~\cite{fang2023direct}, with the aims to shed light into the structure of cavity stabilised flame.
+In a previous experimental study, Liu et al.~\cite{liu2017influences} investigated the effect of free-stream turbulence on the supersonic flame dynamics and demonstrated that the intensity of the incoming turbulence significantly influences flame burning behaviours and stability.
+However, due to the limitation of measurement techniques under the extreme conditions of scramjets, the detailed physical mechanism driving these flame behaviours remain unclear.
+To the best knowledge of the authors, the influence of supersonic inflow wall-bounded turbulence conditions have not yet been studied via scale-resolved simulations in the past literature.
+To this end, a particular focus of this paper is given on the several inflow conditions and their effects on the cavity-stabilised flame characteristics are investigated in detail.

 The remainder of this paper is organised as follows.
 Computational methodology and test case details are described in Section~\ref{sec:Simulation}.
 In Section~\ref{sec:result}, simulation results focused on the area near the cavity are presented and discussed.
-Finally, conclusions are summarised in Section~\ref{sec:con}.
+Finally, the conclusions are summarised in Section~\ref{sec:con}.